-This is Styrax benzoin resinoid.
-It is produced from the resin of Sumatra Benzoin via solvent extraction with Benzyl benzoate.
+This is the resinoid of Benzoin Sumatra, produced from the resin of Sumatra Benzoin via solvent extraction with Benzyl benzoate.
 It is soluble in oil and alcohol.

 This means it is made by dissolving the fresh resin in the solvent, filtering out impurities, and evaporating the solvent from it.

-It is an aromatic liquid the colour and consistency of Buckwheat honey in the fall.
-Though it is pourable at room temperature, a little warmth will help it flow and a warm water-bath will help it blend with other compounds.
+Benzoin Sumatra Resinoid is an aromatic liquid with the colour and consistency of Buckwheat honey in the fall.
+Though it is pourable at room temperature, a little warmth will help it flow and a warm water bath will help it blend with other compounds.

 Benzoin resinoid has a beautiful, mellow Vanilla-like scent with highlights of caramel and bitter almonds.